l7mp/stunner/docs/PREMIUM_REFERENCE.md

 **Feature:** `DualStack`. **Availability:** member and enterprise tiers.

-A TURN server that is reachable over both IPv4 and IPv6 must hand each client a *relayed transport address in the client's own address family*: an IPv6 client that ingresses over the IPv6 VIP needs an IPv6 relay to reach IPv6 peers.
-Kubernetes preserves the address family end-to-end (a dual-stack Service gets one VIP and one EndpointSlice per family, and kube-proxy never cross-connects families), so the missing piece is for `stunnerd` to know, and advertise, one relay address per family.
+A TURN server that is reachable over both IPv4 and IPv6 must hand each client a relayed transport address in the client's own address family: an IPv6 client that ingresses over the IPv6 VIP needs an IPv6 relay to reach IPv6 peers, and analogously for IPv4.
+Kubernetes preserves the address family end-to-end (a dual-stack Service gets one VIP and one EndpointSlice per family and Kubernetes never cross-connects families), so the missing piece is STUNner respecting the requested address family.

 The `DualStack` feature wires this up:
 - the STUNner dataplane pods receive their pod IPs for *both* families and advertise a relay address matching each client's family;
 - the public addresses of a Gateway are advertised per family, so the ICE server list your clients receive contains an entry per family;
-- the LoadBalancer Service exposing a Gateway requests `ipFamilyPolicy: PreferDualStack`, so a dual-stack cluster assigns a per-family VIP. `PreferDualStack`, unlike `RequireDualStack`, degrades gracefully to single-stack on a single-stack cluster rather than failing.
+- the LoadBalancer Service is configured with a per-family VIP.

+Note that the address family is chosen by the *client's* ICE agent when it picks which of the advertised ICE server URLs to contact, and the family of that connection then selects the family of the relay address.

 Dual-stack TURN is available in your tier if the `DualStack` feature is enabled in the license status (recall, the status can be obtained using [`stunnerctl license`](/docs/cmd/stunnerctl.md#license-status)).
-Without the feature STUNner runs single-stack, exactly as before.
-Note that single-stack means the cluster's own address family, whichever it is: on an IPv6-only cluster STUNner runs single-stack IPv6 without any license requirement, since the pod IP, the Service VIP and the relay address are then all IPv6 to begin with.
-The `DualStack` feature is only needed to serve *both* families at once.

-Note that the address family is chosen by the *client's* ICE agent when it picks which of the advertised ICE server URLs to contact, and the family of that connection then selects the family of the relay it gets.
-Make sure your cluster is actually dual-stack (`--feature-gates=IPv6DualStack`, dual-stack pod and service CIDRs) and that your cloud load-balancer controller forwards the IPv6 VIP over IPv6; this last hop is the only one Kubernetes does not guarantee.
+Without the feature STUNner falls back to single-stack mode.

+## High-availability operator

+**Feature:** `HAOperator`. **Availability:** member and enterprise tiers.

+In a production STUNner deployment the gateway operator, which is responsible for providing the dataplane configuration over the config discovery service (CDS), may unavoidably go offline.
+Sometimes the node the operator is scheduled at is removed, sometimes it is a planned restart, sometimes it may even be a genuine operator bug.

+A solution to this is to run multiple operator pods side by side: enabling leader election (`--leader-elect`) makes sure only one operator instance is active (i.e., updates Kubernetes and emits dataplane configurations) at a time, the rest are the hot standby.
+Once the leader operator terminates, a new leader is selected that takes over the responsibilities of the former leader.
+By default, however, this involves the restarting of the running dataplane pods and the disconnection of all active clients.

+When using the high-availability mode, operator failovers become seamless: the new replica takes over the control of the running dataplane pods and makes sure there is no stale config emitted along the way.
+If only a single operator replica is run, the high-availability mode makes sure the restarted operator will not cause a dataplane churn.
+Note that the finalizer (`--enable-finalizer`) mode is incompatible with leader election: a replica losing the lease must not tear down resources the new leader keeps serving.

+High-availability operator mode is available in your tier if the `HAOperator` feature is enabled in the license status (recall, the status can be obtained using [`stunnerctl license`](/docs/cmd/stunnerctl.md#license-status)).
+Without the feature the operator falls back to rolling the dataplane as before.

 ## TURN offload